COMMON DENTAL QUESTIONS

 Water irrigation systems should not be used as a substitute for brushing and flossing.
 These devices are effective in removing retained food from hard to reach areas, but do not remove plaque.
 Dentists frequently recommend these devices with the addition of antibacterial solutions to maintain the oral health of periodontal patients.

-Bleeding gums is an early indicator of gingivitis, or swollen gums,usually caused by plaque and/or calculus accumulated under the gumline.
-If left untreated, gingivitis can lead to bone loss and eventual tooth loss.
-Gingivitis can be reversed by proper brushing and flossing within a few weeks.
+Bleeding gums is an early indicator of gingivitis, or swollen gums, usually caused by plaque and/or calculus accumulated under the gumline.
+If left untreated, gingivitis can lead to periodontitis, characterized by bone loss and eventual tooth loss.
+Gingivitis can often be reversed through consistent brushing, flossing, and a professional dental cleaning to remove plaque and tartar buildup.
 If bleeding persists two to three weeks, consult your dentist.